auth0/node-auth0/EXAMPLES.md

 > Make sure your `clientId` is allowed to request tokens from Management API in [Auth0 Dashboard](https://manage.auth0.com/#/apis)

+> Note: The domain should not include `https://` the ManagementClient will prepend that to the string.

 ### Obtaining Management API Token from Node.js backend

 To obtain a Management API token from your node backend, you can use Client Credentials Grant using your registered Auth0 Non Interactive Clients